How ironic that folks crave neutrals inside but often want color in the garden. I like those things reversed.

 At this time of the year – the first official day of summer – my focus naturally turns to gardens.
 Even though I’ve freely admitted in the past that I Hate Gardening and I’m tragically allergic to mosquito bites, I’m an ardent admirer of beautiful outdoor spaces.
-For a long time now, I’ve been collecting photos of gardens that, essentially, are all green.
-Rather than using floral color to provide visual variation, this type of garden is very sculptural.
-Since these are mainly monochromatic – the color of grass, trees and shrubs – and therefore neutral in that sense, they depend largely on levels, shapes, height and placements.
+For a long time now, I’ve been collecting photos of all green gardens.
+Essentially, these use various shades of green.
+Rather than using floral or color to provide visual variation, this type of garden is very sculptural.
+Being monochromatic – the color of grass, trees and shrubs – they depend largely on levels, shapes, height and placements.

-French garden authority Louis Benech, who restored an ancient part of the historic Jardin des Tuileries, the public garden in Paris situated between the Louvre and the Place de La Concorde, went to work on a large-scale ‘scape in Touraine (a region famous for its wine) with spectacular results.
-I especially love a parterre arrangement of geometrically arranged walkways bordered by clipped hedges but the thrill is seeing how trees interrupt the formality and loosen it all up.
+French garden authority Louis Benech restored an ancient part of the historic Jardin des Tuileries, the public garden in Paris situated between the Louvre and the Place de La Concorde.
+In Touraine (a region famous for its wine) he went to work on a large landscape plan with spectacular results.
+I especially love a parterre arrangement of geometrically arranged walkways bordered by clipped hedges.
+But the thrill is seeing how trees interrupt the formality and loosen it all up.

 Can’t you almost feel the cool shade provided by the linden tree arch that shelters this outdoor dining table?
 It helps define a brick walkway as a long outdoor “room.”
 Designed by the iconic Belgian landscape firm of Wirtz International, the gardens on the owner’s 50-acre property are dramatically sculptural and expand in scale with distance from the house.